tom-power/complete-word-autokey-rofi/README.md

 Select some text and press the shortcut bound to:

-- `complete.py` to suggest words from the current list
+- `complete.py` to suggest words that could be used as replacements
-- `add.py` to add the text to the list of suggestions
+- `add.py` to add the selection to the list of suggestions

 ## Installation